 This procedure involves using an infrared device to burn the haemorrhoid and cut off its blood supply, causing it to shrink.
 Other methods called diathermy and electrotherapy are similar, but instead of using infrared they use heat to destroy haemorrhoids.

-According to the NHS, around one in every 10 people with haemorrhoids will eventually need surgery to treat their condition.
+Some people with haemorrhoids will eventually need surgery to treat their condition if other treatments haven’t been successful.
 There are a few different types of surgery for haemorrhoids, including a haemorrhoidectomy (where the haemorrhoid is cut away under general anaesthetic), stapled haemorrhoidopexy (or stapling, which is also carried out under general anaesthetic), haemorrhoidal artery ligation (an operation that blocks the blood supply to a haemorrhoid) and less frequently other treatments that include laser removal and freezing.

 How to prevent haemorrhoids